Executive Summary

 Why This Is Temporary, Not Permanent:

-- Insurance claims are a function of miles driven and vehicle complexity -- both are secular growth trends
+- Insurance claims are a function of miles driven and vehicle complexity -- both secular growth trends

-- The $5.1B cash balance creates its own downside protection ($5.27/share in cash)
+- $5.1B cash creates $5.27/share of downside protection

-6. Risks Analysis (Munger Inversion)
+8. Risks Analysis (Munger Inversion)

 How Could This Investment Fail?

-Risk 1: Autonomous Vehicles Reduce Accidents
+Risk 2: Autonomous Vehicles Reduce Accidents

 - Probability of material impact by 2036: 10-15%